 - Urchin Traffic Monitor (UTM) codes

 Referring URLs refer to what URL was last visited before accessing the site.
-To track via a referring URL, do the following:
+To associate leads with campaigns based on a referring URL, do the following:

 Note: A referring URL will appear similar to the following: https://twitter.com/